lvalnegri/workshops-setup_cloud_analytics_machine/README.md

     sudo mysql_secure_installation
     ~~~
     skip the first question, then insert a strong new password for *root*, and finally answer **Yes** to all the remaining questions.
-  - login as root, (when asked, enter the password you choose in the previous step)step before:
+  - login as root (when asked, enter the password you choose in the previous step):
     ~~~
     sudo mysql -u root -p
+    ~~~
+  - change the authentication method for the *root* user:
+    ~~~
+    ALTER USER 'root'@'localhost' IDENTIFIED WITH caching_sha2_password BY 'ENTER-ROOT-PASSWORD-HERE';
+    ~~~
+    You should check that the *plugin* value for the *root* user in the following query is actually `caching_sha2_password`, and that there is no more entry for root with the unsecure `auth_socket` plugin.
+If that's the case, rerun the previous query for all the values of *host* associated with *root*:
+    ~~~
+    SELECT user,authentication_string, plugin, host FROM mysql.user;
     ~~~
   - create at least two new *agnostic* users to be used in:
     - scripts, with all privileges and working only on localhost: